puffyCid/artemis-api/artemis-docs/docs/Artifacts/windows.md

 - Event Logs - artemis can parse Event Logs using the [evtx](https://github.com/omerbenamram/evtx) crate

-A main focus point of the library `artemis-core` is to make a best effort to not rely on the Windows APIs.
-Since `artemis-core` is a forensic focused library, we do not want to rely on APIs from a potentially compromised system.
+A main focus point of artemis is to make a best effort to not rely on the Windows APIs.
+Since artemis is a forensic focused tool, we do not want to rely on APIs from a potentially compromised system.

-However, `artemis-core` does use the Windows API for a handful of artifacts:
+However, artemis does use the Windows API for a handful of artifacts:

 - Processes - The [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate is
   used to pull a process listing using Windows APIs